How to Potty Train a Toddler

 A Learning Tower and Sink Faucet Extender

-Learning to use the potty is such a big step towards independence for toddlers, so why not give them even more tools to let them practice their independence.
+Learning to use the potty is such a major change and step towards independence for toddlers, so why not give little kids even more tools to support their independence?

-We stationed our toddler’s learning tower in front of the downstairs bathroom sink, and put a fun duck faucet extender on the sink so he can reach the water easily.
-We also have a hand towel within his reach.
-We just have to help him with the soap.
+We stationed our toddler’s learning tower in front of the bathroom sink and put a fun animal faucet extender on the sink so he could reach the water easily.
+We also had a hand towel and some soap within his reach.

 For more ideas on how to encourage independence in toddlers, see my post on How to Create a Toddler Friendly Home.